-- (i) that there is a realistic prospect that a Tribunal will make an Adverse Finding against a Member or Member Firm; and - (ii) that a hearing is desirable in the public interest, he shall not deliver to the Board a Formal Complaint and shall provide his reasons for his decision to the Board in a report which shall be signed and dated by him.
-The Board shall supply a copy of any such report to any Member or Member Firm concerned and each Participant.
+- 6(10) If the Executive Counsel either following his investigation, or having reviewed any written representations supplied by the Member or Member Firm in accordance with paragraph 6(8) above considers:- - (i) that there is no realistic prospect that a Tribunal will make an Adverse Finding against a Member or Member Firm; or - (ii) a hearing is not desirable in the public interest, he shall not deliver to the Conduct Committee a Formal Complaint and shall provide his reasons for his decision to the Conduct Committee in a report which shall be signed and dated by him.
+The Conduct Committee shall supply a copy of any such report to any Member or Member Firm concerned and each Participant.